rob-miller/icloudpd-scripts/README.md

 ## album-download.py

 This script downloads albums for my wife and myself.
-It gets the list of albums from icloud, then downloads those that are not on an ignore list.
+It gets the list of albums from iCloud, then downloads those that are not on an ignore list (so new albums are downloaded by default).
 It sleeps for a few minutes after each album download as I think Apple closes the connection if you download too many photos at once.
 If run with `-l` parameter it will only list the albums from each account, so this is a good way to test if your credentials are set up correctly.

 ## icloudpd-download.sh